chenglong92/chenglong92.github.io/_pages/about.md

 I am a principal engineer(research) in the heterogeneous programming group at 2012 Labs of Huawei Technologies.
 I am interested in HPC/AI, LLM, mixed-precision numerical computation and application.
 The focus is on the numerical stability and convergence analysis of mixed-precision numerical linear algebraic(NLA) algorithms in HPC and AI.
 The work helps improve the robustness and generalisation of low-precision matrix algorithms in HPC and AI, particularly for the efficient half precision arithmetics.
 My current research work is on:

    * High-performance linear algebra operators in Large Language Model and HPC;
+   * Large language model for Code optimization(Auto-vectorization and high-performance operators);
    * Mixed-precision numerical algorithms for dense and sparse NLA;
    * High-level algorithm abstraction of [CFD simulation](https://en.wikipedia.org/wiki/Computational_fluid_dynamics) and [boundary element method(BEM)](https://en.wikipedia.org/wiki/Boundary_element_method) for acceleration purpose;